foreverphoenix/the-phoenix-flavour/content/wtp/changelog/_index.md

 #### Website Changes

-- Removed the Resources section
-- Added the Documentation section
-- Renamed the "Troubleshooting" page to "Known Issues"
 - [Finalisation](/wtp/installation/finalisation/): Removed the LUTs section
 - [Finalisation](/wtp/installation/finalisation/): Removed VSYNC section (it is now always enabled as it should be)
 - [Finalisation](/wtp/installation/finalisation/): Updated the FPS Cap section including the screenshot
+- [Mod Config](/wtp/mod-config/): Completely overhauled this page to account for automatic MCM settings loading and the new mods
+- Removed the Resources section
+- Added the Documentation section
 - [Game Folder Files](/wtp/documentation/game-folder-files/): Updated the page with the latest additions and changes
-- [Texture Packs](/wtp/documentation/texture-packs/): Added overview over included textures in the five WTP repacks
+- [WTP Visuals](/wtp/documentation/wtp-visuals/): Added page to discuss WTP's graphics mods, including a list of textures in the five WTP repacks
+- [WTP Gameplay](/wtp/documentation/wtp-gameplay/): Added page to discuss WTP's gameplay changes, including custom hotkeys and unique item locations
+- Renamed the "Troubleshooting" page to "Known Issues"
-- [Known Issues](/wtp/appendix/troubleshooting/): Added "Invisible Spouse" bug
+- [Known Issues](/wtp/known-issues/): Added "Invisible Spouse" bug
-- [Known Issues](/wtp/appendix/troubleshooting/): Updated the "Flickering Puddles" bug, eliminated in WTP 2.0
+- [Known Issues](/wtp/known-issues/): Updated the "Flickering Puddles" bug, eliminated in WTP 2.0
-- [Known Issues](/wtp/appendix/troubleshooting/): Removed the "Nights are too dark" section (they are no longer as dark in WTP 2.0)
+- [Known Issues](/wtp/known-issues/): Removed the "Nights are too dark" section (they are no longer as dark in WTP 2.0)
+- [Known Issues](/wtp/known-issues/): Added the "Load screens appear frozen" issue (which is not actually an bug)

+---

 ## Release 1.6.3